 You can see if I strip in 3 long strips in the above picture, pinch the line, and then strip in another 3 long strips.
 Again pinch the line before repeating the process.
 As you can see, I have coils of the line just wrapped around my hand in the same direction.
 The problem with this is as I let go of these coils, they are very prone to tangles.

 As you can see in the above picture, if I strip in 3 long strips and pinch the line with my hand facing forward.
 I have made a loop, not a coil.

 I then strip in another 3 long strips, but this time before pinching the line, I turn around my hand, facing backwards.

 From this picture, you can now see all the line striped in and ready to cast as all the spare running line is now neatly in loops and no coils.
 When I make the cast and release the line, it naturally unfolds out, making a tangle-free cast.

 The best way, like all fishing, is practice.
 The more time you spend practising either of the above methods at home, the more proficient you will be when standing in the water.

 If you have any more tips or comments, please feel free to share them below!
-If you have any questions about any of our fly fishing holidays, feel free to contact us on 01604 407596.
+If you have any questions about any of our fly fishing holidays and would like to speak to our fly fishing team leader, Peter Collingsworth, you can contact him on 01604 407596 or via email at firstname.lastname@example.org.
 You can also find our fantastic fly fishing adventures over on our Youtube.